 - Organizing the ad groups and campaigns.

-- Getting right hold of the landing pages.
+- Getting the right hold of the landing pages.

 - Don’t ignore the Geo-setting for targeting the location.